 Certain nutritional deficiencies like too little iodine and selenium can cause hypothyroidism.
 These causes are uncommon in the United States due to soil quality, diet, and the use of iodized salt.
 Instead, autoimmune disease is the primary cause of thyroid disease in the United States—Hashimoto's thyroiditis in the case of hypothyroidism (underactive thyroid) and Grave's disease in the case of hyperthyroidism (overactive thyroid).

 Autoimmune disorders cannot be cured, but related symptoms can be managed.
 Eating a thyroid-healthy diet can support your immune and thyroid function and help you reduce some of your symptoms.

 Of course, diet is only one piece of the puzzle regarding thyroid healing.
 Other important factors to your thyroid healing include quality sleep, low-stress levels, your support network, a supplement routine, physical activity, and your health care team.

 In this hub, you'll find the most popular nutritional topics related to thyroid disease.
 Consider also seeking the help of a thyroid nutritionist who can guide you further.

 Nutrients play a significant role in thyroid function.
-Eating the right foods and ensuring you get critical nutrients can help you feel better and more energized and help combat your thyroid-related symptoms.
+What you eat and drink, and ensuring you get critical nutrients, can help you feel better and more energized and help combat your thyroid-related symptoms.